Quotes: Quotes Looking for an Article

 Jack: "I hurt.
 I hurt now.
 I have to."

-First Robot: "Not many people would risk themselves for a robot.
+: "Not many people would risk themselves for a robot.
 We can pass the word through our community that this is a person to watch out for, and to help where we can."
+Second Robot

 "Sometimes we go to the diner where the way-too-attractive waitress pours us coffee and gives us broad smiles.
 She may look like a model but she's got flannel on and never isn't turning around with a coffee pot so she's one of us."